-3.3 NON-SIGNIFICANT INDUSTRIAL USERS
+3.3 NON-SIGNIFICANT INDUSTRIAL USERS AND POTENTIAL USERS

-Non-Significant Industrial Users identified by the most recent industrial survey are listed in Tables 303A and 303B of this document.
-Ongoing examination of these Users will be continued to identify any changes in flow, process, or wastewater characteristics.
-This continued examination will allow CWL to assess if any Non-Significant-Industrial User should be classified as a Non-Significant or Significant Industrial User and to ensure compliance with the requirements of the Jonesboro PTO.
+Customers which are not currently Users but have been identified by CWL as reasonably having the potential to discharge non-domestic waste in the future are also tracked and are listed in Table 303A.
+These industries indicated on the one-page industrial wastewater survey that either 1) the only wastewater discharged to the POTW from its facility is normal domestic sewage from toilet facilities, showers, drinking fountains, and lavatories; or 2) there is no discharge of sewage from their facility to the POTW.
+While these industries do not currently fall under the General Pretreatment Regulations, CWL will continue to identify and track these potential Users.
+Non-Significant Industrial Users identified by the most recent industrial survey are listed in Table 303B of this document.
+Ongoing examination of these Users and potential Users will be continued to identify any changes in flow, process, or wastewater characteristics.
+This continued examination will allow CWL to assess if any Non-Significant Industrial User or potential User should be reclassified as a Non-Significant or Significant Industrial User and to ensure compliance with the requirements of the Jonesboro PTO.